Chief: MPD Officer Fatally Shoots Man Holding Handgun At Downtown Apt. Building

 Police say officers were wearing body worn cameras, which Huffman has reviewed.
 It’s unclear on when that footage will be released.

+According to the mayor’s office, the city is working to ensure the man’s family has reviewed the body-camera footage before it’s released to the public.

+“[Frey] is working with the MPD and BCA to ensure that the footage is released as quickly as possible without compromising the BCA’s ability to collect evidence and overall integrity of the investigation,” a statement from the mayor’s office said.

-Neighbor Keri Coquemont says she didn’t hear the deadly confrontation, despite being on the same floor.
+Neighbor Keri Coquemont says she didn’t hear the deadly confrontation Wednesday morning, despite being on the same floor.

 “I feel very anxious.
 More anxious about why something of such magnitude, and I’m on the same floor and I didn’t hear anything,” Coquemont said.
 “I heard nothing.
 No gunshots, no police announcing [themselves], no police sirens.”